beduino-project/RIOT/examples/rust/README.md

 supported by the rust stable channel you need a nightly rust toolchain.

 After installing the nightly rust toolchain you should be good to go.
-The nightly version is needed because currently it is the only version supporting builds without the standard library for bin crates.
+The nightly version is needed because it is currently the only version supporting builds without the standard library for bin crates.

-# Trying the example
+# Trying the examples

 As always,